-A limited number of healthcare professionals have experience in prescribing and dispensing cannabis-based medicines.
-This includes specialists and generalists who are authorised to prescribe these medicines.
-Nonetheless, published surveys of general practitioners (family doctors) indicate they would readily consider prescribing cannabis-based medicines for serious and terminal conditions where evidence shows efficacy.
-[9-11]
+A limited number of healthcare professionals have experience in prescribing, dispensing or administering cannabis-based medicines.
+This includes specialists authorised to work with novel medicines.
+Meanwhile, published surveys of general practitioners (family doctors) indicate they would readily consider prescribing cannabisbased medicines for serious and terminal conditions where evidence shows efficacy.^[9-11] Current prescribing indicates that cannabis-based medicines containing THC or THC:CBD are mainly used in the context of pain, oncology, or palliative care settings.
+Clinical benefits are observed in conditions such as pain, nausea, and vomiting.